mitessari/MyGreetings/README.md

 Junior Front End Developer
 --------------------------

-I am a junior developer who discover their passion on tech industry who enjoy create a delightful experiences using user friendly frameworks like Tailwindcss.
+I am a junior developer who discover their passion on tech industry and enjoy create a delightful experiences using user friendly frameworks like Tailwindcss.
 My speciality is React.JS.

 * 🌍  I'm based in London
 * ✉️  You can contact me at [mitessari@yahoo.com.br](mailto:mitessari@yahoo.com.br)